 Information per Jira issue

-When importing an issue, the following information is transferred to ZEP, among other things.
-These fields are updated with every synchronization – status, priority, and due date always reflect the current state in Jira.
+When importing an issue, the following information is mapped from Jira into ZEP fields.
+These fields are updated with every synchronization — status, priority, start date, and due date always reflect the current state in Jira.
 The assignment of creator and assignee is done automatically based on the email address.

 Importing Worklogs as time entries